-- a) reinsurance expenses; - b) incurred claims recovery; - c) other incurred directly attributable expenses; - d) changes that relate to past service changes in the FCF relating to incurred claims recovery; - e) effect of changes in the risk of reinsurers' non-performance; and - f) amounts relating to accounting for onerous groups of underlying insurance contracts issued: - i. income on initial recognition of onerous underlying contracts; and - ii. reversals of a loss-recovery component.
+- a) reinsurance expenses; - b) incurred claims recovery; - c) other incurred directly attributable expenses; - d) changes that relate to past service changes in the FCF relating to incurred claims recovery; and - e) amounts relating to accounting for onerous groups of underlying insurance contracts issued: - i. income on initial recognition of onerous underlying contracts; and - ii. reversals of a loss-recovery component.